 EAST BOLDON INFANTS SCHOOL

-Key issues that have faced the governing board during 2015 -16
+Key issues that have faced the Governing Board during 2019-20

-Assessment of the impact of the governing board on school during 2015 – 16
+Assessment of the impact of the Governing Board on the school during 2019-20

 The governors in their role as ‘critical friend’ support and challenge the school, through careful monitoring of priorities for improvement.
 Impact is evidenced through:

-- Analysis of school data, Raiseonline and Data Dashboard to monitor progress and achievement of pupils, to ensure high standards are maintained
+- Analysis of school data and ASP to monitor progress and achievement of pupils, to ensure high standards are maintained.

 - Ensuring policies and procedures are in place and adhered to, including child protection, safeguarding and safer recruitment

-- Monitoring the implementation of the curriculum and standards through visits and liaison with subject leaders.
+- Monitoring the implementation of the School Development Priorities through visits and liaison with subject leaders/SLT.

 Composition of the Governing Board